Article

 How many I-9 audits is ICE conducting?

 ICE's rate of Notices of Inspection in the first half of 2025 was at least ten times the rate of 2024, when roughly 230 audits were issued all year.
-With expanded funding and the IRS data-sharing agreement, that pace is expected to continue or accelerate through 2026.
+With expanded funding, the IRS data-sharing agreement, and DHS seeking access to additional federal employment databases, that pace is expected to continue or accelerate through 2026.

 What triggers an ICE worksite inspection?

 ICE does not disclose its exact selection criteria.
-However, commonly cited factors include IRS data discrepancies (through the new MOU), tips from employees or competitors, enforcement patterns in high-risk industries (construction, food service, agriculture, staffing), prior violations, and random selection.
+However, commonly cited factors include IRS data discrepancies (through the new MOU), tips from employees or competitors, enforcement patterns in high-risk industries (construction, food service, agriculture, staffing), FDNS site visit findings at H-1B employers, prior violations, and random selection.
 See our full guide: What Triggers an I-9 Audit?

 What are the current penalties for I-9 violations?

 As of January 2025, paperwork violations range from $288 to $2,861 per form.
 Knowingly hiring unauthorized workers carries fines from $716 to $28,619 per worker, depending on whether it's a first, second, or subsequent offense.
 Criminal penalties may also apply in cases involving a pattern or practice of violations.
-For a complete breakdown, see I-9 Penalties in 2026.
+For the full penalty breakdown, see I-9 Penalties in 2026.

 How can I prepare for an I-9 audit?